pldiiw/1arc/doc/chip-8.md

 ### Graphics

  * `DXYN` - Draw a sprite at position `VX, VY` with `0xN` bytes of sprite data starting at the address stored in `I`.
+Pixels are XORed when overwritten.
+If any pixel were erased, set register `VF` to 1, otherwise to 0.
+Drawing a sprite in a way that makes it go outside of the display will draw the overflowed pixels at the opposite side of the screen.
  * `00E0` - Clear the screen.
  * `FX29` - Set register `I` to the memory address of the sprite data corresponding to the hexadecimal digit stored in register `VX`.